d19fe8/CTAT-detector-plugins/README.md

 # CTAT-detector-plugins
 ________________________________

 **New here?
-Try building your own real-time dashboard using this guide:** https://docs.google.com/document/d/1irGzgmuuHgFhWENgWAdYaXeMdWN3MnzVe4dy6d3Gkyk/edit?usp=sharing]
+Try building your own real-time dashboard using this guide (note: this guide is a live document):** https://docs.google.com/document/d/1irGzgmuuHgFhWENgWAdYaXeMdWN3MnzVe4dy6d3Gkyk/edit?usp=sharing]
 _______________________________

 ## Table of Contents